bjornborg/opticalflow/README.md

 docker run --privileged -v /myDataPath/customdata:/data bjornborg/lucas-kanade 1
 ```

-The benchmark results will output three things(.flo files, colored flo images and time.csv files) in the results folder located where the data set is (for example in data/results).

-## List of single benchmark of different optic flow estimator algorithms
-To run a single benchmark looping 10 times use the following cases:
+To run a single benchmark looping 10 or 1000 times use the following cases:

 ### Deepflow
 ```sh